Abdurrahman Wahid: Formation of PKB and the Ciganjur statement

+Megawati Sukarnoputri, Amien Rais, and Sultan Hamengkubuwono X at Wahid's residence in Ciganjur, South Jakarta.
+The Ciganjur Statement was issued, calling for democratic reform and reducing the military's influence in politics.

 One of the immediate effects of Suharto's fall was the formation of new political parties.
 Under Suharto's regime, political parties had been limited to just three; Golkar, PPP, and PDI.
 Now with his fall, new political parties were formed, the most prominent of which were Amien's National Mandate Party (PAN) and Megawati's Indonesian Democratic Party of Struggle (PDI-P).
 In June 1998, some from within the NU community began pressuring Abdurrahman Wahid to form a new political party.
 Abdurrahman Wahid did not warm up to the idea immediately, thinking that this would result in a political party which only catered to one religion.
 He was also unwilling to overrule his own decision to take NU out of politics.
 By July 1998, however, he began to warm up to the idea, thinking that establishing a political party was the only way to challenge the organizationally strong Golkar in an election.
 With that in mind, Abdurrahman Wahid approved of the formation of PKB and became the chairman of its Advisory Council with Matori Abdul Djalil as party chairman.
 Although it was clearly dominated by NU members, Abdurrahman Wahid promoted the PKB as a party that was non-sectarian and open to all members of society.

 As opposition to the government, Abdurrahman Wahid, together with Megawati and Amien were willing to adopt a moderate stance towards Habibie's Government, preferring instead to wait for the 1999 legislative elections.
 Nevertheless, in November 1998, in a meeting at his residence in the Jakarta suburb of Ciganjur, Abdurrahman, together with Megawati, Amien, and Sultan Hamengkubuwono X reiterated their commitment to reform.
 On 7 February 1999, PKB officially declared Abdurrahman Wahid as their presidential candidate.